 After initial recognition, the Company's Option investment and the derivative which forms part of the Structured Deposit are measured at fair value through profit or loss.
 Fair value is calculated using quoted market prices, independent appraisals, discounted cash flow analysis or other appropriate valuation models at the reporting date.
+After initial recognition, the Company's Structured Deposit is measured at amortised cost using the effective interest rate method.
 Gains arising on the disposal of investments are recognised in the Statement of Comprehensive Income, as are unrealised gains on investments at fair value through profit and loss.
 All gains or losses are recognised in the period in which they arise.